buzzynz/aws-lambda-zombie-workshop/README.md

 * * *

-## Lab 4 - Slack Integration
+## Lab 3 - Slack Integration

 **What you'll do in this lab...**

 In this lab, you'll integrate a Slack channel with your survivor chat.
 There may be survivors who use different chat systems and you'll want to communicate with them!
 After completing this lab, survivors communicating on Slack can send messages to survivors in the Zombie Chat App by configuring a slash command prefix to be used on any messages in their Slack channel that they want to send to the survivors.
-When Slack users type messages with this Slash command, it will pass the message to your survivor chat API, similiar to the webhook functionality enabled in the Twilio lab!
+When Slack users type messages with this Slash command, it will pass the message to your survivor chat API using Slack's webhook functionality!

 If you aren't familiar with Slack, they offer a free chat communications service that is popular, especially among the developer community.
 Slack uses a concept called "Channels" to distinguish different chat rooms.
 Visit their website to learn more!